phhpro/atomchat/README.md

 ### Uploads

 Image types `gif, jpeg, jpg, png` are converted to Base64 strings to minimise server requests.
-Only these will get auto-scaled thumbnails.
-Any other types are printed as normal text links.
+Only these will render auto-scaled thumbnails.
+Any other types produce normal text links.
 You may need to edit your CSP to add an exception for the `base` handler if you don't see the thumbnails.
-Refer to the *UPLOADS* section regarding file types.
+Refer to the *UPLOADS* section for details.

 ### Themes